Skip to content

 )

-The sorting algorithm weights importance higher (70%) than recency (30%), ensuring critical information is prioritized while still valuing recent context.
+The sorting algorithm weights importance highest (50%), then processing stage priority (30%), then recency (20%), ensuring critical data processing information is prioritized while still valuing recent pipeline context.

-Next, the method builds the context string using a greedy packing approach:
+Next, the method builds the context string using a greedy packing approach optimized for data processing:

 context_parts = []